Get Answers to all your Questions

 Hence \vec{E}_{f\! our\: charges}=-\vec{E}_A\: \: or \left | \vec{E}_{f\! our\: charges} \right |= \left |\vec{E}_A \right |

-When charge q is removed from A, net electric field at the centre due to
+When charge q is removed from A, the net electric field at the center due to

 remaining charges \left | \vec{E}_{f\! our\: charges} \right |= \left |\vec{E}_A \right |=\frac{1}{4\pi \varepsilon _0}\frac{q}{r^{2}}\: \: along\: \: OA